 I build AI tools for humans, not for developers.
 My brain is wired differently, and that’s not a footnote.
 Every system I design starts with the person who has to use it under pressure, with six other things competing for their attention, on a Tuesday at 4pm when they’re already behind.
 If the tool doesn’t survive that moment, it doesn’t ship.
 That’s not a design philosophy I adopted.
 It’s how I experience the world, and it makes everything I build fundamentally different.

 I’m not looking for a company that wants to “explore AI.”
-I’m looking for one that’s already committed, already has clients asking, and needs someone who can build the solutions, train the team, and close the gaps between what the technology can do and what the market is ready to buy.
+Whether it’s a 50-year-old professional services firm or a Series A startup, I’m looking for one that’s already committed, already has clients asking, and needs someone who can build the solutions, train the team, and close the gaps between what the technology can do and what the market is ready to buy.

 Based in greater Philadelphia.
 Open to hybrid or on-site within reasonable distance.